The Norman Castle of Monteserico

 Welcome to our article (26), ‘The Norman castle of Monteserico’

-Monteserico castle is a very old castle that a long time ago had a village of its own; some people believe that the Normans built it, but most people don’t agree with it, so, have other explanations when this castle was built before the Normans, and the Normans may have modified it and used this castle, while they were ruling over their conquest in Southern Italy.
+Monteserico castle is a very old castle that a long time ago had a village of its own; some people believe that the Normans built it, but most people don’t agree with it.
+Anyhow, the castle was there, and the Normans may have modified it and used this castle, while they were ruling over their conquest in Southern Italy.

 Now if we connect what historically is known today, we know that this castle of Monteserico was there before the modern Genzano came into existence; we say the modern Genzano because there is some evidence that Genzano existed in the Roman times, as it is mentioned in the archive of Potenza that two martyrs Donato and Secondo were executed in Genzano around 258 AD; see, Genzano di Lucania history, therefore, the town of Genzano existed even then.